w3c/wai-bcase/index.md

 Understanding which of the many benefits of web accessibility are most relevant in your business environment will help you build the most compelling Business Case for your own situation.
-Uses these resources to inspire confidence among leaders and decision makers that investment in accessibility is good for your business.
+Use these resources to inspire confidence among leaders and decision makers that continued investment in accessibility is good for your business.

 > Businesses that integrate accessibility are more likely to be innovative, inclusive enterprises that reach more people with positive brand messaging that meets emerging global legal requirements.